wecassidy/AnalogShield/README.md

 ## Queue mode
 In queue mode, the Arduino waits for an external trigger before executing commands.
 This allows for more precise timing.
-However, as it is currently structured writing a command blocks until the command completes.
-This means that execution of the program will hang if a command in queue mode is not triggered for a long time.
+However, as it is currently written the `write` method blocks until the command completes, so execution of the program will hang if a command in queue mode is not triggered for a long time.

 There are two methods related to queue mode: `queue_on()` and `queue_off()`.
 As the names suggest, they enable and disable queue mode,